-- (1) Unless otherwise determined by the committee, a transcript will be taken of all formal evidence - (2) The name of the Member asking each question of a witness under examination by any committee will be shown in the transcript of evidence. - (3) Unless the Council or a committee otherwise determines, all evidence will be taken in public and may be published immediately. - (4) A committee may take evidence in private.
+- (1) Unless otherwise determined by the committee, a transcript will be taken of all formal evidence. - (2) The name of the Member asking each question of a witness under examination by any committee will be shown in the transcript of evidence. - (3) Unless the Council or a committee otherwise determines, all evidence will be taken in public and may be published immediately (public hearing). - (4) A committee may take evidence in private (in camera hearing).

-- (5) A committee may take evidence in any manner that the committee considers appropriate including by means of audio link, audio visual link or any other electronic means. - (6) A committee must determine what weight or value to give to evidence received by different means in accordance with Standing Order 23.22(5). - (7) Without limiting or affecting the generality of section 19A of the Constitution Act 1975, evidence given before a committee in accordance with Standing Order 23.22(5) must, if the committee so requires, be given on oath or affirmation. - (8) An oath to be sworn or affirmation to be made by a witness who is to give evidence by audio link or audio visual link may be administered either - (a) by means of the audio link or audio visual link, in as nearly as practicable the same way is if the witness were to give evidence at the place at which the committee is sitting; or - (b) at the direction of, and on behalf of, the committee at the place where the witness is located by a person authorised by the committee.
+- (5) A committee may take evidence in private but use it as public evidence and it may be published immediately.
+The committee must inform the person giving the evidence that it is received by the committee on the basis that it will be made public (closed hearing). - (6) A committee may take evidence in any manner that the committee considers appropriate including by means of audio link, audio visual link or any other electronic means. - (7) A committee must determine what weight or value to give to evidence received by different means in accordance with Standing Order 23.22(6). - (8) Without limiting or affecting the generality of section 19A of the Constitution Act 1975, evidence given before a committee in accordance with Standing Order 23.22(6) must, if the committee so requires, be given on oath or affirmation. - (9) An oath to be sworn or affirmation to be made by a witness who is to give evidence by audio link or audio visual link may be administered either - - (a) by means of the audio link or audio visual link, in as nearly as practicable the same way as if the witness were to give evidence at the place at which the committee is sitting; or - (b) at the direction of, and on behalf of, the committee at the place where the witness is located by a person authorised by the committee.